The Grief I Deserved

 But I’m all the better for it now.

-People have started suggesting I get another cat (including my husband, God love him), but I don’t want one, not now, maybe not ever.
+People have already started suggesting I get another cat, but I don’t want one, not now, maybe not ever.

-When someone or something’s presence is that constant, that specific, fused into the otherwise ordinary minutia of your day, you don’t just lose them.
+When someone or something’s presence is that ingrained into the minutiae of your day, you don’t just lose them.

 Molly’s death hit me like a truck.